 The City of Quito, capital of Ecuador, was founded in the 16th century on the ruins of an Inca city.
 Despite the 1917 earthquake, the city has the best-preserved historic center in Latin America and offers a remarkable example of the Baroque school of Quito that brings together indigenous and European artistic traditions.

-Isolated in the Andes at 2,818 m (9,245 ft) altitude, the Quito is spread along the slopes of the Pichincha Volcano and is bordered by the hills of Panecillo and Ichimbia.
+Isolated in the Andes Mountains at 2,818 m (9,245 ft) altitude, the city of Quito is spread along the slopes of the Pichincha Volcano and is bordered by the hills of Panecillo and Ichimbia.

 Founded by the Spanish in 1534, on the ruins of an Inca city, the city of Quito proudly possesses one of the most extensive, least altered and best-preserved historic centers of Spanish America.